Fulbright Professional Scholarship In Australian-American Alliance Studies (funded by DFAT)

 • Must hold an undergraduate degree.

-• Must have a letter of invitation from proposed host institution.
+• Must have a letter of invitation from proposed institution

-• Scholar applicants only: must have minimum 8-10 years’ experience in field (including PhD program).
+• Scholar Applicants: must have minimum 8-10 years’ experience in field (including PhD program)

 Award Benefits

-• Monthly stipend for 4 months for an individual based on the current approved MMR.
+• Monthly stipend: for 4-8 months based on the current approved MMR.

 APPLY NOW